denis-g/steam-deck-optimization-guide/README.md

 ## Enhanced

+### Locale

+Some third party apps or games must be launched with the specific locale and not language running on your system.

+For example, japanese apps must be launched with `JA-JP` locale:
+1. Switch your Steam Deck to `Gaming Mode` or `Desktop Mode`
+2. Select your app or game
+3. Go to `Settings`
+4. Change `Launch Options` to `LANG=ja_JP.UTF-8 %command%`

+---

 ### Protontricks

 > This is a wrapper script that allows you to easily run Winetricks commands for Steam Play/Proton games among other common Wine features, such as launching external Windows executables.
 This is often useful when a game requires closed-source runtime libraries or applications that are not included with Proton.